 How to Sync with Apple Health

-The app syncs your body-weight and new workouts with Apple Health.
+StrongLifts syncs your body-weight and new workouts with Apple Health

 Workouts Don't Sync

-If new workouts don't show in Apple Health, please check this:
+If you logged a workout and it doesn't show in Apple Health, please try this:

 - Open StrongLifts and go to settings - Apple Health.
 Enable "Sync with Apple Health" (green button is enabled).
 If this doesn't work, we've been told that sometimes a restart of the iPhone is needed for this to work.

-- Open the Health app.
-Tap "Sources" a the bottom and choose StrongLifts.
+- Open Apple Health - tap "Sources" at the bottom and choose StrongLifts.
 Allow StrongLifts to write data for Active Energy, Weight, and Workouts.
 These three options must all have a green button so StrongLifts can update Apple Health.

 - Log a new workout.
-Set the date of the workout as today (tap the date at the top).
 Enter all sets then tap done.
 Calories will be low because the workout only lasted a couple of seconds as you entered it quickly.
 But the workout should show.